erickbordam/data-projects/car-type/Readme.md

 # CarType Dataset Analysis Project

 The goal of this analysis is to use statistical techniques on the "CarType" dataset to gain new insights and data understanding.
-The "CarType" dataset will be analyze with **#R**, Python (Jupyter).
+The "CarType" dataset will be analyze with **#R**, **Python**.
 Addressing specific business inquiries: identifying the most fuel-efficient car type and determining the most environmentally friendly car.
 Elaboration on particular tasks is outlined below, encompassing a concise project overview, the identified problem, the approach taken, and the major discoveries

 ## 1. Identified Problem